MJ Melendez Player Props: Royals vs. Guardians

 MJ Melendez At The Plate

-- Melendez has 12 doubles, two triples, six home runs and 31 walks while batting .215.
+- Melendez is hitting .211 with 12 doubles, two triples, six home runs and 31 walks.

-- He has homered in 8.3% of his games this season, and 2% of his trips to the dish.
+- He has gone deep in 8.2% of his games this season, and 2% of his trips to the dish.

-- Melendez has driven in a run in 19 games this year (26.4%), including nine games with more than one RBI (12.5%).
-He has also driven home three or more of his team's runs in two contests.
+- Melendez has picked up an RBI in 26.0% of his games this season, with two or more RBI in 12.3% of his games.
+He has also produced three or more runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.